Installation Guide

 Pre-approve User Access

-For a seamless user experience, configure the External Client App (ECA) in Salesforce:
+For a smooth user experience, configure the External Client App (ECA) in Salesforce:

 • Set the ECA policy to "Admin Pre-approved"

-• Assign the "FlowRunner User" permission set to the ECA
+• Create the "FlowRunner User" permission set and assign it to the ECA

 • Assign the permission set to your end users